marianlonga/Addition-Snake/README.md

 Installation
 ---------
 No installation is required.
-Just download and run the JAR file `Addition-Snake.jar`.
+Just download and run the JAR file `Addition-Snake-jframe.jar`.

 Features